Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

-Let~$G=(V,E):=\ug{G}(\TG)$.
-We construct a graph~$G'=(V',E')$ which will be the underlying graph of~$\TG'$ (we refer to~\cref{fig:linegraphs} for an illustration).
+Let~$G=(V,E):=\ug{\TG}$.
+We construct a graph~$G'=(V',E')$ which will be the underlying graph of~$\TG'$ (refer to~\cref{fig:linegraphs} for an illustration).
 Let~$G'$ be initially a copy of~$G$.
-As a first step, iteratively replace each vertex~$v$ by a set~$W_v$ of~$\deg(v)+1$ vertices such that each edge incident with~$v$ is incident with exactly one vertex from~$W_v$ and every vertex in~$W_v$ is of degree at most one.
+As a first step, iteratively replace each vertex~$v \in V(G)$ by a set~$W_v$ of~$\deg(v)+1$ vertices such that each edge incident with~$v$ is incident with exactly one vertex from~$W_v$ and every vertex in~$W_v$ is of degree at most one, where $\deg(v)$ denotes the degree of~$v$.
 Note that there is exactly one vertex in~$W_v$ not being incident with an edge, and we call this vertex~$v^*$.
 Denote the edge set of~$G'$ after the first step by~$E''$.
-Next, replace each edge~$\{x,y\}\in E'$ by two paths and of length three and for each identify one of its endpoints with~$x$ and one with~$y$.
-Denote by $e_{(x,y)}^x$,~$e_{(x,y)}^y$ and by~$e_{(y,x)}^x$,~$e_{(y,x)}^y$ the inner vertices of each path respectively, where $e_{(x,y)}^x$,~$e_{(y,x)}^x$ are the neighbors of~$x$ and $e_{(x,y)}^y$,~$e_{(y,x)}^y$ are neighbors of~$y$ on the paths.
+Next, replace each edge~$\{x,y\}\in E'$ by two paths of length three.
+Denote by $e_{(x,y)}^x$,~$e_{(x,y)}^y$ and by~$e_{(y,x)}^x$,~$e_{(y,x)}^y$ the inner vertices of each path respectively, where $e_{(x,y)}^x$,~$e_{(y,x)}^x$ are neighbors of~$x$ and $e_{(x,y)}^y$,~$e_{(y,x)}^y$ are neighbors of~$y$.
 Next, connect the neighbors of~$x$ on both paths by an edge, and connect the neighbors of~$y$ on both paths by an edge (we refer to these edges as \emph{path stilts}).
-Finally, for each~$v\in V$, make~$W_v$ a clique (and refer to all edges in the clique not incident with~$v^*$ as \emph{clique stilts}).
+Finally, for each~$v\in V$, turn~$W_v$ into a clique (and refer to all edges in the clique not incident with~$v^*$ as \emph{clique stilts}).
 This finishes the construction of~$G'$.
 It is not hard to see that~$G'$ is indeed a line graph (see \cref{fig:linegraphs} for the graph~$H$ for which holds~$\mathcal{L}(H)=G'$).

 We construct~$\TG'$ with vertex set~$V'$ and underlying graph~$G'$ as follows.
 Add the set~$\{(e,1)\mid e\in E'\text{ is a stilt}\}$.
 For each~$2\leq t\leq 2\tau+1$, add the set~$\{(\{v^*,w\},t)\mid w^*\in W_v\setminus\{v^*\}\}$.
 For each~$1\leq t\leq \tau$, add the set of temporal edges $\{(\{x,e_{(x,y)}^x\},2t),(\{e_{(x,y)}^x,e_{(x,y)}^y\},2t),(\{y,e_{(y,x)}^y\},2t)$, $(\{e_{(y,x)}^x,e_{(y,x)}^y\},2t)\mid \{x,y\}\in E''\}$ and $\{(\{x,e_{(y,x)}^x\},2t+1),(\{y,e_{(y,x)}^y\},2t+1)\mid \{x,y\}\in E''\}$.
 This finishes the construction of~$\TG'$.
-It is not difficult to see that~$\ug{G}(\TG')=G'$.
+It is not difficult to see that~$\ug{\TG'}=G'$.